aslushnikov/ftree/README.md

 The design consists of:

 - Title & Subtitle
-- Language selector and instructions
+- Language selector and tutorial
 - The tree itself
 - Meta information and the legend

 Everything can be changed for each language.
 See below in "Input files" for more information.

 If you forked the repository, the app works perfectly fine with [GitHub Pages](https://pages.github.com/).
-Once you opened the URL of a GitHub Page, it will retrieve /index.html and display the app.
+Once you opened the URL of a GitHub Page, it will retrieve `/index.html` and display the app.

 ## Print Version

 The print version was designed for the cases when one wants to print a fancy family tree for the dining hall.
-To retreive it, simply add /print to your URL.
+To retreive it, simply add `/print` to your URL.

 - It has a huge Title and Subtitle
 - The meta information on the left